kubevirt/ssp-operator/docs/development.md

 `kubevirt.io/vm-delete-protection: "True"` has to be added to the VM object.
 The generated VAP resources can be found in `internal/operands/vm-delete-protection/resources.go`.

-#### `tekton-cleanup`

-Sets a deprecation annotation on old tekton resources created by a previous version of this operator.

 #### `template-validator`

 The main `template-validator` runs in at least one separate container than the